data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Dimensional Model - Loading a Dimension from the Persistent Staging Area.md

    Table1.Total_Amount,
    Table2.Short_Name,
    Table2.Additional_Amount,
-   R.OMD_EFFECTIVE_DATETIME,
+   R.EFFECTIVE_DATETIME,
-   R.OMD_EXPIRY_DATETIME
+   R.EXPIRY_DATETIME
 FROM Ranges R
 LEFT JOIN Table1 ON
-   NOT Table1.OMD_EFFECTIVE_DATETIME >= R.OMD_EXPIRY_DATETIME
+   NOT Table1.EFFECTIVE_DATETIME >= R.EXPIRY_DATETIME
-   AND NOT Table1.OMD_EXPIRY_DATETIME <= R.OMD_EFFECTIVE_DATETIME
+   AND NOT Table1.EXPIRY_DATETIME <= R.EFFECTIVE_DATETIME
 LEFT JOIN Table2 ON
-   NOT Table2.OMD_EFFECTIVE_DATETIME >= R.OMD_EXPIRY_DATETIME
+   NOT Table2.EFFECTIVE_DATETIME >= R.EXPIRY_DATETIME
-   AND NOT Table2.OMD_EXPIRY_DATETIME <= R.OMD_EFFECTIVE_DATETIME
+   AND NOT Table2.EXPIRY_DATETIME <= R.EFFECTIVE_DATETIME
 The above SQL statement creates a full historical view of both complete History Area tables.
 In most cases however the History Area also tracks changes for attributes that might not be relevant for the specific Dimension and omitting these from the subquery creates redundant records in the selection.
 This is not incorrect in terms of the information contents but does create additional records in the Dimension table which do not contribute to the overall solution and result in performance and storage costs.
 It is possible to prevent this from happening by filtering these records in the subquery sections where the History Area tables are added to the Common Table Expression in the example:
-ROW_NUMBER() OVER (PARTITION BY Table2.key, Table2.Additional_Amount ORDER BY Table2.OMD_INSERT_DATETIME) AS RowNumber
+ROW_NUMBER() OVER (PARTITION BY Table2.key, Table2.Additional_Amount ORDER BY Table2.INSERT_DATETIME) AS RowNumber
 The final selection requires a corresponding filter to be applied:
 WHERE Table2.RowNumber IS NULL OR Table2.RowNumber=1
 In the above function the ‘Short Name’ attribute has been excluded from the selection by making sure only the first record, the one with the earliest effective date, is loaded in case there are duplicate records.
 This provides the correct outcome in terms of changes over time, but the resulting expiry date will not correspond anymore.
 This is not an issue as the expiry date is only used inside the Common Table Expression and not used in the rest of the Dimension ETL.
 Instead, ‘End Dating’ will be handled by a separate ETL process.
 For this reason, the expiry date should not be loaded into the ETL in production situation and is shown here for demonstration purposes only.
 Additionally, performance considerations often prevent a full rebuild of the Dimension table.
-In these scenarios the OMD_SOURCE_CONTROL table can be used to manage load windows to only select the changes that occurred since the last time the ETL process was run.
+In these scenarios the SOURCE_CONTROL table can be used to manage load windows to only select the changes that occurred since the last time the ETL process was run.
 This can be achieved by altering the ‘Timelines’ section of the above mentioned query as follows:
 WITH TimeIntervals AS
 (
-SELECT DISTINCT OMD_INSERT_DATETIME
+SELECT DISTINCT INSERT_DATETIME
 FROM
        (
-              SELECT OMD_INSERT_DATETIME FROM HSTG_ACURITY_ACU_DEF
+              SELECT INSERT_DATETIME FROM HSTG_ACURITY_ACU_DEF
               UNION
-              SELECT OMD_INSERT_DATETIME FROM HSTG_ACURITY_ACU_MIC
+              SELECT INSERT_DATETIME FROM HSTG_ACURITY_ACU_MIC
        ) TimeSubQuery
-WHERE OMD_INSERT_DATETIME> <place your control date here>
+WHERE INSERT_DATETIME> <place your control date here>
 )
 This control data can be passed on to the selection query through the ETL software.
  After this selection the base Dimension structure is defined and subsequent ETL tasks within the same Module can focus on the remaining actions to complete the Dimension: